amandafaig/workshop/worksheet_MAC.md

 ```
 echo "My first repo" >> README.md
 ```
 Github uses the "[github flavored markdown](https://github.github.com/github-flavored-markdown/)" (similar to markdown) for text files, but you can open an .md file in any text editor.
 [This](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a useful cheat sheet, if you want your text files to be fancy.
-Otherwise, just type as if its a text file.
+Otherwise, just type as if it's a text file.

 Now we should probably add a file to our folder, to give it some purpose.
 We have several options as to how to do this.